 Wanaka Lavender Farm

-If you want to get your heart rate up and the adrenaline pumping, consider trying one of these exciting experiences:
+If you want to get your heart rate up and the adrenaline pumping, consider trying one of these adventure activities in nearby Queenstown and experiences:

 - Tandem Skydiving – Choose from a starting height of either 9,000, 12,000 and 15,000 ft.
 That’s between 25 and 60 seconds of free fall at speeds over 200 kph.
 You’ll be able to see views of the Southern Alps (including Mount Cook) and six glacial lakes.